Therapy

 Day-to-day tasks

-• develop clients' practical or social skills, confidence or self-esteem
+• develop clients' practical and social skills, confidence and self-esteem

-• provide outdoor activity and exercise to restore strength and mobility after injury or illness
+• provide outdoor activities to restore strength and mobility after injury or illness

 • support clients to take horticultural qualifications or to move into work